Capstone-Project-JYSF/Allard/Web_Interface/README.md

         backend.cpython-310.pyc
 ```

+## Library version

+Please make sure your sklearn version = `1.1.3` in order to sucessfully run the model.
+You can use below code to check the version of your current sklearn.
+`import sklearn; print("Scikit-Learn", sklearn.__version__)`

 ## Instruction of how to run the backend

-1. pip install fastapi，pydantic, python-multipart, and uvicorn
+1. pip install fastapi，pydantic, python-multipart, and uvicorn.
-2. Make sure you are in the `Web_Interface` directory
+2. Make sure you are in the `Web_Interface` directory.
-3. run `uvicorn backend:app --reload` in terminal
+3. run `uvicorn backend:app --reload` in terminal.
-4. Open a browser, paste the local host IP showed in terminal (should be something like http://127.0.0.1:8000)
+4. Open a browser, paste the local host IP showed in terminal (should be something like http://127.0.0.1:8000).
-5. `ctrl + C` to shut down the backend server
+5. `ctrl + C` to shut down the backend server.